Understanding mechanisms behind emergent phenomena in networked systems from infrastructure networks to social networks and climate networks.

 - Formation and structure of complex networks

-- Master-Equation formalisms for networked phenomena
+- Collective variables and Master-Equation formalism for networked phenomena

 - Mean-Field theory on and of networks